Jonnie Hallman is an independent design engineer in New York.

 Building the Pencil Page with FiftyThree November 21st, 2013

-I also spoke at CreativeMornings on the topic of “Make”.
+Back in 2013, I spoke at CreativeMornings on the topic of “Make”.
 I took that opportunity to talk about my dad and his influence on me as a maker—with a focus on passion and process.
+It’s an old talk, but I’m still proud of this one.

 Off the web, my wife and I run a shared studio space in our neighborhood, where we work alongside a handful of our freelancer friends.
 Come on down to Design Town

-Read the blog, where I document the process of building this site from scratch, as well as share a behind-the-scenes look at my work.
+Read my blog, where I write about my process and share a behind-the-scenes look at my work.